AI-driven marketing automation calendar

 Enables surgical Precision in scheduling.
 Real-time management of overlapping campaigns drastically increases the speed of the deployment cycle.

-4) Final Design - Fluid Execution
+4) Final Design - Fluid Manipulation

-Optimizing Interaction Cost, from 5 clicks to 1 continuous gesture.
+Optimizing Interaction Cost, from 9 clicks to 1 continuous gesture.

 Drag & drop interaction that bridges creation and scheduling instantly.